This blog post is all about my nerdy journey of attaining a handstand pushup against a wall!

 I’m also training these concurrently with my one arm pullups, which are going swell as well and I will probably give an update part 2 of that blog post before this HSPU program is complete as I’m making great progress there.

-Will I be able to do ONE HSPU in a month or so? 🤔 Let’s find out.
+Will I be able to do ONE HSPU eventually? 🤔 Let’s find out.
 For the results and complete training log…

 After I get the handstand pushup solid, my goal is to see what it’s going to take to attain the hollowback press, which will require me to work on my handstands in all sorts of ways.